fwup-home/fwup/README.md

 Some "raw" NAND Flash requires a wear leveling layer such as UBI.
 See the [UBI Example fwup.conf](docs/ubi_example/fwup.conf) for how to integrate fwup with the [UBI toolchain](http://www.linux-mtd.infradead.org/doc/ubi.html).

+## What's the escape hatch

+When `fwup` really can't address a problem it does allow for shell scripts or other executables to be run.
+These require the `--unsafe` flag to enable to highlight that more scrutiny may be needed.
+For example, it may be another reason to authenticate `.fw` files.

+See `require-execute(cmd)` for running a command to see whether a particular task applies.
+This checks the exit status of the command and you can either run a standalone binary or execute shell script logic.
+For example, to check what a program prints, you could do `require-execute("[ $(find_active_partition) = 'a' ]")`.
+(Note that a possible "safe" alternative is to run the program before calling `fwup` and using the results to alter command line parameters or set an environment variable.)

+To then run an arbitrary command, run `execute(cmd)`.

+Sometimes you need to invoke a second program to write a file to wherever it belongs.
+This is what `pipe_write(cmd)` is for.
+For example, if you need to update a secondary processor and really need to do it via `fwup`, you could implement that by adding `pipe_write("upload_image_to_coprocessor")` in an `on-resource` handler.

 ## How do you pronounce fwup